SamOllason/samollason.github.io/_posts/2025-06-10-thoughts-on-dotnet-10_4-previews.markdown

 categories: dotnet c# blazor
 ---

-I've been working with .NET at [Howden](https://www.howdengroup.com/uk-en) for about 9 months now and, after getting my head around whats available 'now' in .NET I have been looking to the future with what's will be coming up in .NET 10 later in 2025, in particular those parts that are relevant for folks working with Blazor.
+I've been working with .NET at [Howden](https://www.howdengroup.com/uk-en) for about 9 months now and, after getting my head around whats available 'now' in .NET I have been looking to the future with what's will be coming up in .NET 10 later in 2025.

-You can read about other previews here: [2025-25-03-thoughts-on-dotnet-10_1-and_10_2-previews] and [2025-05-15-thoughts-on-dotnet-10_3-previews].
+You can read about other previews here: [https://samollason.github.io/]

 *(All views expressed are my own).*